HarelGiladi/Ex6_OS/README.md

 After compiling:

-To run the server : ./server
+To run the server : ./server.exe

-To run the client : ./client
+To run the client : ./client.exe

-To run the test : ./Test - A message "the test has been successfully completed" will appear in the terminal if all tests have passed.
+To run the test : ./test.exe - A message "TEST COMPLETED SUCCSSEFULLY" will appear in the terminal if all tests have passed. run ./server.exe before running the ./test.exe

 Stack supported commands , from clients terminal :